elixir-waffle/waffle/README.md

 Saving your files is only the first half of any decent storage solution.
 Straightforward access to your uploaded files is equally as important as storing them in the first place.

 Often times you will want to regain access to the stored files.
-As such, `Arc` facilitates the generation of urls.
+As such, `Waffle` facilitates the generation of urls.

 ```elixir
 # Given some user record